Alex Villanueva: Removing immigration agents from Los Angeles County jails

-In his first week in office, Villanueva followed through on another campaign promise to direct the removal of federal immigration agents from Los Angeles County jails, court facilities, and patrol stations.

-During his 2018 campaign, Villanueva promised to end the "pipeline to deportation" built upon the sheriff's department's cooperation and financial ties with federal immigration authorities.
+Villanueva directed the removal of federal immigration agents from Los Angeles County jails, court facilities, and patrol stations.
+During his 2018 campaign, Villanueva promised to end the "pipeline to deportation", which he described as being built upon the sheriff's department's cooperation and financial ties with federal immigration authorities.
 In August 2018, Villanueva instituted a permanent moratorium on transferring undocumented immigrants to Immigration and Customs Enforcement.

 From 2005 to 2018, the Los Angeles County Sheriff's Department and Board of Supervisors accepted $122,189,627 from the United States Government in exchange for a database of inmates without proof of valid immigration status.
 Villanueva suspended the department's participation in this program immediately after taking office, describing the cash payments as "blood money".

+2024 Los Angeles County Board of Supervisors election

+On September 12, 2023 Villanueva announced his candidacy for the Los Angeles County Board of Supervisors, challenging incumbent Janice Hahn.
+In his announcement, Villanueva blamed the board of supervisors for neglecting their "responsibility to provide for the health, safety and welfare of the county".
+He lost the race to Hahn in the March 5th Primary by a margin of 28.1% to 57.8%.

 Personal life

-Villanueva is married to Vivian Villanueva, who retired from the Los Angeles County Sheriff's Department in 2016 after 24 years of service.
+Villanueva is married to Vivian Villanueva, who retired from the Los Angeles County Sheriff's Department in 2018 after 25 years of service.
 They have one child.